lowrycito/handbook/pages/study-manual-general-handbook-24.md

 Senior Service Missionary
 (see 24.2.4)

-Manager of the service assignment
+Operation manager of the service assignment

 Age requirements